 Traveling for the Thanksgiving-Christmas holidays can be really expensive and stressful.
 And, as teachers, that is our prime time off so that is typically when our travel is lined up.
-In the past few years, we have had quiet a bit of holiday travel experience and my hope is to share some tips on keeping holiday travel from breaking the bank:
+In the past few years, we have had quite a bit of holiday travel experience and my hope is to share some tips on keeping holiday travel from breaking the bank.

 Stay with Family

 If at all possible try to coordinate a few nights with family because hotel prices absolutely skyrocket during this time of year.
 It may seem stressful to stay with family on the day-of so maybe you can coordinate to stay with them a few nights before/after the holiday and find lodgings the rest of the time.
 Offering to help with the festivities is a great bribe too!

 However, know when you’ve overstayed your welcome.
 The holidays are a stressful time for hosts and adding extra house-guests only increases it.
 Will and I try to keep our time as houses-guests to a max of 3 nights; that way we don’t feel like we’ve overstep any boundaries and quite honestly 3 nights in someone else house is usually plenty of time for us too.

 Read more: Travel Tips: Traveling with Family

 Don’t Over Plan Expensive Outings

 Enjoy the time you have with your family and sometimes a day in the house talking and eating is totally worth it…and cheap.
 You don’t need to be doing something Instagrammable every second of the day.
 Plan one thing a day, keep is simple, and leave out the gimmicky stuff; it can get expensive fast to “treat” a large party to activities all the time.
 I’m not saying everyday needs to be this way, but try to keep 1-2 days of holiday travel open for (FREE) surprises!

 Here are some fun low-key ideas for the holidays: